coussej/sugoku/readme.md

 # sugoku

-Soduke solver using constaint propagation.
+Sudoku solver using constaint propagation.
 Solution for the go challenge at http://golang-challenge.com/go-challenge8/

 #### Usage: